Imagine among all the content in all the world, you could rise to the top of a Google SERP.

 Sounds fab, but what on earth is a SERP?

 For those unfamiliar, a SERP is a Search Engine Results Page.
 If you are on the first page of a Google SERP, you are one of THE BEST ANSWERS to a question relevant to your business.
+Want to see the pages and details of the top ranking SERP sites for your top keywords?
+Try out our free SERP Checker tool.

 Oh, now you’re interested?
 Well, so are we.
 So much so that we thought we’d let you in on where to begin and how to get on the first page of Google.